ganrad/aks-aspnet-sqldb-rest/README.md

 ### F] Define and execute Claims API Build pipeline in Azure DevOps
 **Approx. time to complete this section: 1 Hour**

 In this step, we will create a **Continuous Integration** (CI) pipeline in Azure DevOps.
 This pipeline will contain the tasks for building the microservice (binary artifacts) and packaging (layering) it within a docker container.
 During the application container build process, the application binary is layered on top of a base docker image (microsoft/dotnet).
-Finally, the built application container is pushed into ACR which you deployed in Step [E].
+Finally, the built application container is pushed into ACR which you deployed in Section [E].

 Before proceeding with the next steps, feel free to go thru the **dockerfile** and Claims API source files in the GitHub repository.
 This will help you understand how the container is built when the continuous integration (CI) pipeline is executed in Azure DevOps.

 1. Enable *Preview* features in Azure DevOps.

-    If you haven't already done so, login to [VSTS](https://www.visualstudio.com/team-services/) using your Microsoft Live ID (or Azure AD ID).
+    If you haven't already done so, login to [Azure DevOps](https://www.visualstudio.com/team-services/) using your Microsoft Live ID (or Azure AD ID).
 Click on your profile picture (top right corner) and then click on **Preview Features**.
 Ensure the check box for feature **New YAML pipeline creation experience** is disabled.
 See screenshots below.

     ![alt tag](./images/F-01.PNG)